zr-tex8r/BXcjkjatype/README.md

   * `oneweight`, `nooneweight`: The same as in pxchfon.
   * One can use font preset options (such as `ms`) which are available in pxchfon (except obsolete ones).
+  * `ttfname=<pattern>`: Specifies the pattern of the TTF font names which are used when TTC substitution is employed.
+For example, when `ttfname=*_1` is given, the font “index 0 of mogam.ttc” will map to “mogam_1.ttf”, and similarly, “index 1” to “mogam_2.ttf” and so on.
   * `ipaex-type1`: Disables the font management of this package and directly uses the families provided by the ipaex-type1 package, namely `ipxm` and `ipxg`.
 In this setting the value of `\mcdefault`